 IKEA also has some great arm chairs or 2-seater sofas when you have limited space.

-Shopping at IKEA CAN be a lot of walking, lifting, standing in line, etc. THEN you have to load it into your truck (if you have one,) drive it home and assemble it!
+Shopping at IKEA can be a lot of walking, lifting, standing in line, etc. THEN you have to load it into your truck (if you have one,) drive it home and assemble it!
 That’s a lot of work and can be so exhausting!
-I sure couldn’t do it when I was 6 months pregnant!
+I couldn’t do it when I was 6 months pregnant with twins!

 IKEA offers a variety of shopping, delivery and assembly services.
 The extra expense is comparatively low if you consider buying all of these furnishings at other stores.